Landers History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Landers, Lander, Landes, Landis, Landor and others.

-Another 94 words (7 lines of text) are included under the topic Early landers Notables in all our PDF Extended History products and printed products wherever possible.
+Another 94 words (7 lines of text) are included under the topic Early Landers Notables in all our PDF Extended History products and printed products wherever possible.

-Some of the landers family moved to Ireland, but this topic is not covered in this excerpt.
-Another 51 words(4 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Some of the Landers family moved to Ireland, but this topic is not covered in this excerpt.

 Some of the first settlers of this family name were: